gkothari25/fashion_mnist_classification/README.md

 Each example is a 28x28 grayscale image, associated with a label from 10 classes.
 We intend Fashion-MNIST to serve as a direct drop-in replacement for the original MNIST dataset for benchmarking machine learning algorithms.
 It shares the same image size and structure of training and testing splits.

+# code
+Two jupyter Notebooks are available in this repo :- One for CNN only model and other one for Dense layer only model.

 # My Experiment :-
 Used 5000 images for the training set and 1500 images for the validation set and 10000 images for the test set.
 500 images per class.